keremtlh/keremtlh/README.md

 - 👋 Hi, I’m @keremtlh
-- 👀 I’m interested in software programing but I have started for 1 month.
+- 👀 I’m interested in software programing but I have been studying for 1 month.
 - 🌱 I’m currently learning python and I wanna learn C for embedded system programing.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me keremtalhakarga@gmail.com